heyui/hey-cli/README.md

   "webpack": { //webpack related configuration
     "console": false, //package compression whether to retain the console, the default is false "publicPath": "/", //public path
+    "compress": true / false, // default value depends on build or dev, or you can set compress js when build.
     "output": {
       // Output what documents, mainly html,
       // Default setting will load the same js file as the html file name for the entrance.